Annapurna Circuit Trekking: Exploring the Marsyangdi Trail and Throngla Pass

 Crossing Throng La Pass

 After acclimatizing to the high altitude in Manang, trekkers are ready to face the challenging Throng La Pass, which stands at a height of 5416 meters above sea level.
-It is one of the highest passes in the world and offers stunning panoramic views of the Annapurna Himalayas.
+Throng La Pass is one of the world’s highest passes.
+It offers stunning panoramic views of the Annapurna Himalayas.
 Crossing the pass requires physical endurance and mental strength, but it is an unforgettable experience that rewards trekkers with breathtaking views of the surrounding mountain ranges.

 Descending to Muktinath